descope-sample-apps/nuxt-sample-app/README.md

 ---

 This sample app is an open-source sample app, built with Nuxt 3 and Tailwind CSS.
-This app also utilizes the Descope Vue SDK, to handle authentication.
+This app utilizes the [NuxtAuth](https://github.com/sidebase/nuxt-auth), to handle authentication.

 Look at the [Nuxt 3 documentation](https://nuxt.com) to learn more.